Made with an inexpensive pork roast and a flavorful braising liquid, Crockpot Carnitas are an incredibly easy crockpot recipe that is full of flavor!

 - Swap out the shredded chicken for carnitas in Enchiladas or Enchilada Casserole.

-- If you need Gluten-Free Carnitas, just omit beer and use chicken stock and serve on corn tortillas.
+- Gluten-Free Crockpot Carnitas: If you need a recipe for Gluten-Free Carnitas, omit beer and use chicken stock and serve on corn tortillas.
 You can even use these homemade corn tortillas from Foolproof Living.

 - Instant Pot Refried Beans